jvanmeter/cloudforms-workshops/www-default/workshop-lab-10.md

 previous: workshop-lab-9.html
 ---

-:warning: The following is run as a customer (not admin) account.
+:warning: The following is run as a customer (not admin) account initially.

 ### Explore Catalog Configuration